nikoder/Habitat-annotation-of-forward-facing-benthic-imagery/README.md

 We have developed a simple approach to characterise the composition and complexity of habitats from horizontally facing benthic imagery, adapting existing standardised schema for benthic composition (<a href="https://github.com/TimLanglois/HabitatAnnotation/blob/master/visual_guide_CATAMI.pdf">CATAMI classification scheme</a><sup>1</sup>) and benthic complexity<sup>2</sup>, with the addition of a class to quantify the % of benthos versus open water within the horizontally facing image.

-The annotation approach is rapid and produces % composition and mean and standard deviation estimates of complexity which enable flexible modeling of habitat occurrence and habitat-fish relationships.
+The annotation approach is rapid and produces % composition and mean and standard deviation estimates of complexity which enable flexible modelling of habitat occurrence and habitat-fish relationships.

 This annotation schema is described and included in a published paper<sup>3</sup>, please cite if you use it.
 Please refer to this GitHub repository for updated versions of the annotation schema.